TaeilJin/TaeilJin.github.io/_news/announcement_CAU.md

 related_posts: false
 ---

-I am starting my new jearney at Chung-Ang University in Korea.
+I am beginning my new journey at Chung-Ang University in Korea.